MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-service-analytics-dashboard.md

 # Configure Customer Service Analytics Dashboard

-You must perform the following steps to configure the historical customer service analytics dashboards to display in customer service Hub app:
+You must perform the following steps to configure the historical customer service analytics dashboards to display in Customer Service Hub app:

 [Step 1: Review the prerequisites](#step-1-prerequisites )